make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 - you are motivated to learn the mathematical concepts
 - this motivation tends to be intrinsic

+Note to self:
+Remember to include just a little bit of back story for each of the mathematicians attributed to the concepts that I present: Kepler, Hamilton,
+Marsaglia, and Shoemake.

 # Simple Orbit

+> UPDATE: Consider presenting circular motion first
+> as an example of how math can come to life
+> when you program it into a computer.

 - pick an orbit centred around a fictitious planet
 - Kepler's Third Law for a circular orbit: